Python code style for readability and usability#

 • List tools to help you apply the PEP 8 style guide to your code.

-Just like good grammar makes text easier to read, PEP 8 helps make your code easier to understand.
+Just like good grammar makes text easier to read, following code style rules like PEP 8 helps make your code easier to understand and debug.
 It enforces rules on naming variables, capitalization, formatting code, and structuring your script.
 Well-formatted code also makes it easier for you to share code, given it will be easier for others to understand.

 #some data analysis with poor formatting